First-Time Home Buyer Programs in Oklahoma article content

 Tulsa / Tulsa County

-Tulsa County First Home Program: The TCHFA First Home program provides a below‑market 30‑year first mortgage plus forgivable DPA commonly set at 3.5% of the mortgage amount (forgiveness after the program’s required occupancy period).
-Check the program site and participating lenders for current caps and rate details.
-Tulsa County First Home.
+Tulsa County First Home: The Tulsa County Home Finance Authority First Home program provides a below‑market 30‑year first mortgage plus a 0% interest, forgivable second typically equal to 3.5% of the total note amount (forgiveness after the program’s required occupancy/forgiveness period).
+Check the program site and participating lenders for current caps, targeted areas, and rate details.
+Tulsa County First Home and the county press release.
+(TCHFA press release (PDF)).

 Norman / Cleveland County

-Cleveland County First Home (CCHLA): Cleveland County launched a First Home program pairing a 30‑year fixed loan with down‑payment assistance for first‑time buyers; program details and lender list are managed by the county program site.
-Cleveland County First Home and county news pages for updates.
+Cleveland County First Home (CCHLA): Cleveland County launched a First Home program pairing a 30‑year fixed loan with down‑payment assistance for first‑time buyers; program details, lender lists, and realtor partner information are managed on the county program site.
+Cleveland County First Home.

 Additional Information: